Examples & Insights from the Matching Gift Idea Exchange

 Best Practice For Your Team:

 Take a multimedia approach on your organization’s dedicated matching gifts page.
-We recommend incorporating a combination of text, video, and graphic elements to best grasp and retain your audience’s attention while they learn about matching gifts on your site.
+We recommend incorporating a combination of text, video, and graphic elements to grasp best and retain your audience’s attention while they learn about matching gifts on your site.

 Double the Donation clients can access a free, pre-made matching gift video (plus a ton of other graphics and materials) or request a custom-branded version for a fee within the platform.